PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 This data set has then to be splitted into three different sets - training, validation and testing.
 This is done to ensure that the model does not overfit to the training data.
 The model will be trained with the training set.
 Then the hyperparameters, which are used to improve the model with some different parameters dependent on the used model, are tuned with the help of the validation set.
 The test set is used to test the models actual performance at the end.

-After this, the next step is modeling.
-For this, first, a training technique, as well as a basic model, has to be selected.
+After this, the next step is the development of the model.
+For this, first, a training technique, as well as a pretrained model, has to be selected.
 Usually, different models are tested several times, so that the best model can be chosen in the end.
-This model will then be used to train it with the training set.
+During this progress the models architecture needs to be adjusted, parameters needs to be tuned and the results have to be evaluated several times.
+Often, there are already models with pretrained weights for specific use cases existing.
+These can be adjusted by tuning the parameters and optimizing its architecture.
+Then they can get fitted with the existing use-case-specific data and tested.
+The model, that is considered to fit the best, will then be used to train it with the training set.
 As already mentioned above the hyperparameters are then tuned with the help of the validation set.
 This prevents, for example, over- and underfitting the model with the training data.  [@Wirth2000]

 Then the model has to be evaluated with the test set.
 There are several indicators defined to measure the performance of a model.
 Ine is the accuracy, which divides the correct classified results by all tested samples: